jeffpar/pcjs.v1/blog/2015/03/26/README.md

 		"0x41": 'A'
 	};

-Numeric properties can safely be converted from strings to numbers using the unary "+" operator, regardless whether they were quoted or not.
+Numeric properties can always be safely converted using the unary "+" operator, regardless whether they were quoted or not.

 The unary "+" is a great alternative to parseInt(), but be mindful of their differences.
 One important difference is that parseInt() will stop when it encounters an invalid digit, returning whatever value was parsed up to that point,